Longwater1234/go-tic-tac/README.md

 - Go 1.19 or higher
 - C compiler (eg. gcc or Clang), and should be added to your PATH.
 Follow this quick [guide](https://developer.fyne.io/started/#prerequisites)
+- For Windows users, the easiest & fastest way to get GCC, is to install it from [here](https://jmeubank.github.io/tdm-gcc/download/).
+- Other OS, you can use your package manager.
 - Any graphics driver installed.

 ## Building locally